-The minimum requirements can be upgraded in line with foreseen needs (chapter 4.1 Hardware and chapter 4.2 Software).
+The minimum requirements can be upgraded in line with foreseen needs.

+For more information see chapter Hardware and Software).

 The IMiS®/ARChive Server installation process is simple.
 The steps of the process are described below.

 The user logs into the operating system console as a root user or enters commands as equivalent to the root user using the sudo tool.
 The disk drives foreseen for IMiS®/ARChive Server should be prepared and accessible in the file system in advance. /iarc is the default location for most server files (database, document files, etc.).
 Installation is performed using the rpm tool.